1967 British flying saucer hoax: Revealing the hoax

-The pranksters responsible were Christopher Southall and Roger Palmer, both aged just 21.
-The idea behind the hoax was to raise funds during the college's Rag Week.
-The hoax garnered extensive media attention - both in Britain and abroad.
+The masterminds were Christopher Southall and Roger Palmer, both aged 21.
+The motive for the hoax was to gain publicity for the RAE Apprentices' Rag Week, to boost fundraising.
+The hoax received extensive media attention, in Britain and abroad.
 The apprentices did not think the hoax would create such a media storm but several were later interviewed on television.
 They revealed the hoax the same day as the saucers were found.
-No action was taken against the hoaxers and they raised £2,000 for charity.
+No action was taken against the hoaxers, and they raised £2,000 for charity.